cristianmayo/aspdotnet-core-yan/README.md

 To configure the environment, follow instruction in [Traversy Media: Quick Wordpress Setup With Docker](https://youtu.be/pYhLEV-sRpY) for starter to configure docker-compose file, or feel-free to configure as per desired for experienced developer.

 - In terminal, ensure that your active directory is set to root folder: `*\wordpress-dev-env`
-- Execute: `docker-compose up --detach`
+- Intialize development environment: `docker-compose up --detach`
+- Clean-up development environment: `docker-compose down --volumes`

 <div style="margin-bottom: 50px;"></div>